 AoIP Source - This setting assigns the intercom name or AoIP stream name to connect to when the intercom channel is active.
 If the source is an intercom device, this name corresponds to the intercom name that is assigned on the network web page.
 This name can be entered manually, or it can be selected from the dynamic list of available AoIP sources detailed below.
-This option is unavailable when the connection type is set to Audio IO 3.

 Available AoIP Sources - This dynamic drop down list shows the 3 types of AoIP sources that are currently visible on the network and available for selection as a target for a channel.
 These types are AVN Intercom Devices, AVN Intercom Devices with IFB and AoIP Streams.
 Selecting an AoIP source from this list places the name into the AoIP source edit box.
-This option is unavailable when the connection type is set to Audio IO 3.

 IFB Mode - This option allows the selected channel to be assigned to an IFB AoIP stream from a remote intercom device.
 This stream type will have a designated audio feed that will be replaced by or mixed with the microphone audio when the channel is active.
 If IFB mode for the channel is enabled and the AoIP source is an available intercom device, but the configured IFB stream does not exists, a non IFB mode call will be connected instead.
-This option is unavailable when the connection type is set to Audio IO 3.